maxcan7/Insight_pharmacy-counting/README.md

 # Insight_pharmacy-counting
-My Insight Data Engineering Fellowship pharmacy-counting code challenge repo
+My Insight Data Engineering Fellowship pharmacy-counting code challenge repo The data are processed through a shell script, which calls to a python module (written in python 3.7), which is itself a wrapper for another python module which has a function called pharmwrite which does most of the heavy lifting.

 Instructions:
 1. Open git bash and cd to the git repo